As a student in Leeds, you'll need to register with a doctor, and be familiar with where to go if you need help, treatment or advice.

 - Initial emergency healthcare services provided by a hospital accident and emergency department will be free, but you’ll be charged for any further treatment or services.

-- If you’re a student coming from outside of Europe, buy health insurance in advance of your travel to cover you for using medical services while you're in the UK.
+- If you’re a student coming from outside of Europe, buy health insurance before you travel to cover you for using medical services while you're in the UK.

 International students with visas for more than six months

 - You (and your dependants) are entitled to free medical treatment from the NHS.
 You and your dependants are required to pay an Immigration Health Surcharge as part of your visa application.
 The fee is a mandatory fee of £470 per person, per year of your visa.
 This fee will entitle you and your dependants to free health services under the NHS.
 Even if you are here for longer and pay the Immigration Health Surcharge as part of your visa application, consider buying health insurance to give you extra cover.

 - This does not include dental care or non-necessary treatment.

 - You may need to buy health insurance to cover any treatment which is not covered by the NHS, or for private, non-emergency medical treatment.

 What to do if your studies are affected by illness